 Once built the space will host RUSS’s School of Community-Led Housing with the goal of becoming a knowledge hub to share and inspire other communities in self-building and affordable housing projects.
 We will also consult with the local community on our goal of creating a permanent community space that can bring new residents and the existing community together.

 Designing and building a single-storey structure on the site in Church Grove, Ladywell.
 The building will be used during the main construction phase of the new homes – from mid 2018 onwards.

 The structure will host a series of workshops and build-days where anyone can come and learn about the construction of the new homes.

 The building will also be available to local people as a community space.

 RUSS will also run a programme of events and workshops with other community partners on the theme of self-building and community-led housing.

-RUSS led a successful crowd funding initiative in 2017 raising funds for the project from more than 300 backers.
+RUSS led a successful crowd funding initiative in 2017 raising funds for the project from 320 backers.
 The Mayor of London’s initiative, Crowdfund London, provided top up funding of £30,000 to enable the scheme to meet its funding target.